psychowood/ghostfolio-docker/README.md

 ## Why?

-While Ghostfolio [setup](https://github.com/ghostfolio/ghostfolio#getting-started) is quite straighforward and well documented, it has different drawbacks for someone - like me - that wants to really selfhost it in a docker environment.
+While Ghostfolio [setup](https://github.com/ghostfolio/ghostfolio#getting-started) is quite straighforward and well documented, it has different drawbacks for someone - like me - that wants to really selfhost it in a docker headless environment.

 The official setup
 - requires a bunch of dependencies to be installed locally (Node.js, Yarn)